Types of Businesses and Mission Statements

 What comes to mind when you hear the word ‘business’?
 You might think of a local farm stand, a grocery store, a bank, or a big technology company like Facebook or WhatsApp.
 A business is any organization or person that is doing something in exchange for money or another good.
 Businesses can make, buy, or sell goods (like a company that makes cars), or they can provide services (such as a mobile phone service company).

 To run a business, you don’t need a storefront, a lot of employees, or even a physical product to sell.
 You don’t have to be an adults up to start your own business!
 There are plenty of young people who have started their own businesses.
-For example, Maddie Bradshaw started her business at the age of 13.
-She couldn’t find any school locker decorations she liked, so she decided to make and sell her own.
+For example, Maddie Bradshaw started her business at the age of 10.
+She took bottle caps and turned them into jewelry.
 She realized that the best person to understand what young people like and want to buy is another young person!

 Different Types of Businesses